pkra/peterkrautzberger.org/src/posts/2022/2022-print-equation-layout.md

 We simply don't know.

-Yes, each civilized country does something at the school level.
+Yes, most countries do *something* at the school level.
 But actual research is barely existent; what little there is, is usually limited to small groups and all the biases of simplistic educational studies.

-My impression has been that there are too few AT users among the mathematical community
-- support is so poor, few make it to college let alone research-level.
+My impression has been that there are too few AT users among the mathematical community - support is so poor, few make it to college let alone research-level.
 Accordingly, few have both the skills and the luxury to think freely about the problem.
 (T.V.
-Raman is one of the few exceptions and I'm still grateful he gave use the opportunity to work with the ChromeVox team - and to meet Volker Sorge when he was at Google Research back then.)
+Raman is one of the few exceptions and I'm still grateful he gave Davide and me the opportunity to work with the ChromeVox team for a week - and to meet Volker Sorge who was on sabbatical at Google Research back then.)

 Anecdotally, the most consistent feedback I've seen in educational studies comes down to "I want it to be read like my teacher/prof reads it in class".
-That sounds an aweful lot like the core principles avoe.
+That sounds an aweful lot like users want to have what authors want to say, and matches the core principles pretty well.

-But even assuming I'm wrong in my assessment: for mathematically heavy research?
-Who knows.
+But even assuming I'm wrong in my assessment for lower level equation layout: for mathematically heavy research?
+There's absolutely nothing to base an opinion on.

-They probably want TeX annotations because research-level users know TeX syntax.
+They probably want TeX annotations because research-level users very likely know TeX syntax.
 But is that what they **need**, e.g., when exploring a complex expression?
-[Fun fact, some European communities favor presenting TeX strings in Braille - from first grade.]
+[Fun fact, some European communities favor presenting TeX strings in Braille - starting from first grade.]

+### interlude

 This discussion is usually skewed by two major factors: US users and blind users.
-As most of the web, the US dominance has led to people ignoring other factors (cough, Firefox i18n, cough).
+As with most of the web, the US dominance has led to people ignoring other factors.
 If it works for US users, it's fine, amiright.
-So the limited MathSpeak and Nemeth implementations in MathPlayer were enough to woo the US accessibility community and its influence woos the rest.
+So the limited MathSpeak and Nemeth implementations in MathPlayer were enough to woo the US accessibility community and its influence wooed the rest.

 To take an example.
 Blind users (especially students) need to write assessments using the tools their classes require.
 If they need to use MS Word, they'll